jakeorr/oktabletop/README.md

 `git clone git@github.com:jakeorr/oktabletop.git`

-Will this repo into a `oktabletop` directory.
+Will clone this repo into a `oktabletop` directory.

 ## Running locally